 - When you drag markers along a trace with either the touch screen or the mouse, the marker will seek the high points.
 The marker stays within 20 trace points of the mouse position.
 If there are no peaks within the current range of trace points, the marker finds the highest point. - When you attach the marker to the bitmap trace in the DPX spectrum display, the marker readout indicates the hit count for pixels (maximum 65,536) along with frequency and power (see the following figure).
-You can position the marker at any point in the graph. - In an instrument with Option 200, markers attached to the DPX bitmap display the signal density in percent at the selected pixel, rather then the hit count.
+You can position the marker at any point in the graph. - Markers attached to the DPX bitmap display the signal density in percent at the selected pixel, rather than the hit count.